 Our friendly sales team will be pleased to answer any questions you may have on our expanding electric range.
 See the FAQ section or contact us on live chat.

 Mild Hybrid vehicles - or MHEVs for short - incorporate a small electric motor to complement the conventional engine found in the car.
 As such, it is able to help assist in powering key features of the model without the vehicle having to rely on battery charge.
-Those models from Ford that incorporate Mild Hybrid technology include the all-new Kuga, the new Puma, Transit Custom, Tourneo Custom, and the new Transit.
+Those models from Ford that incorporate Mild Hybrid technology include the all-new Kuga, the new Puma, Fiesta, Focus, Transit Custom, Tourneo Custom, and the new Transit.

 Hybrid vehicles differ from their Mild Hybrid siblings in that they are able to power the vehicle by electric charge itself.
 Switching seamlessly from combustion engine to battery motor in a way that is imperceptible, the result is more efficient motoring.
 Plus, by embracing such self-charging technology as regenerative braking, there is no need to plug the battery in to charge.
-Models such as the new Mondeo and the all-new Kuga will be available in Hybrid iterations.
+Models such as the Mondeo and the all-new Kuga will be available in Hybrid iterations.

 As the name suggests, Plug-In Hybrid vehicles require you to connect the battery to a suitable charging outlet in order to replenish the battery.
 However, in being able to hold a greater charge, they enable you to complete longer journeys on all-electric power, meaning emissions and running costs are significantly reduced.
 Among the Ford Plug-In Hybrid models available are the all-new Kuga, Transit Custom and the Tourneo Custom.